-When writing a scientific paper or lab report, remember your purpose is to communicate your findings to the reader and to explain the research behind your findings.
+When writing a scientific paper or lab report, your purpose is to communicate your findings to the reader and to explain the research behind your findings.
 However, proving your overall knowledge of the subject in question is just as important.
 Organizing your thoughts in lab report writing and clearly expressing your data can go a long way toward highlighting your expertise.
-In this three-part series, we will provide you with advice about lab report format and citation style to ensure clarity in your scientific assignments.

 10 key points about lab report writing